 Students who feel ill or are hurt while at school should seek immediate assistance from their classroom teacher or the nearest staff member.
 The school will contact parents to pick students up from school whenever necessary.
-When school officials determine that a student needs immediate medical attention but the parents cannot be reached by phone, emergency services will be summoned or the student will be taken directly to the doctor and/or hospital.
-Parents must complete an emergency information card for each child enrolled in the district.
-The card should list the family physician's name, where parents or a responsible adult can be located, and any necessary emergency instructions.
+When school officials determine that a student needs immediate medical attention, but the parents cannot be reached by phone, emergency services will be summoned or the student will be taken directly to the doctor and/or hospital.
+Parents must provide emergency information for each child enrolled in the district.
+Please complete the enclosed health forms/permission to treat form at the end of the packet.